 First Corinthians chapter thirteen has been called the Love Chapter of the Bible.
-Below is the passage in First Corinthians chapter thirteen that specifically describes God's love.
+Below is the passage specifically describing God's love.

 Love is patient, love is kind and is not jealous; love does not brag and is not arrogant, does not act unbecomingly; it does not seek its own, is not provoked, does not take into account a wrong suffered, does not rejoice in unrighteousness, but rejoices with the truth; bears all things, believes all things, hopes all things, endures all things.
 1 Corinthians 13:4-7 NASB®